Rhode Island Family Law Attorney – 888.735.5076

 View some of our accolades and accomplishments that set us apart:

-Initial consultations are free – be sure to schedule your today.
+Initial consultations are free – be sure to schedule your consultation today.

 Rhode Island Laws on Grandparents’ Rights

-to visitation rights.
-In some situations, they may even be able to assume
+visitation rights.
+In some situations, they may even be able to assume custody of their

 In order to exercise grandparents’ rights, the following must occur: